Trader Stemcor in talks with India steelmakers on iron asset sale

-LONDON UK's Stemcor, the world's largest independent steel trading company, is in talks with Indian steelmakers including Jindal Steel and Power (JNSP.NS), about the sale of its iron processing assets in the Indian state of Odisha.
+LONDON, July 10 UK's Stemcor, the world's largest independent steel trading company, is in talks with Indian steelmakers including Jindal Steel and Power, about the sale of its iron processing assets in the Indian state of Odisha.

 The trading firm has come under pressure to raise funds since it was forced to ask lenders to freeze its repayments when it was unable to refinance an $850 million syndicated loan that was due to mature on May 7.